Legislative 2024

 Image 1Crédits: © Pixel-Shot - stock.adobe.com

-For persons traveling to the polling station (ballot)
+If you go to the polling station

-If you cannot go to the police station or gendarmerie brigade because of serious illness or infirmity, you can request that an officer or judicial police officer travel to your home (or to a specialized facility such as an Éhpad) to establish or terminate a power of attorney.
-You can make this request by mail, phone or email.
-A simple statement on your honor stating that you are clearly unable to travel must be presented.
-No medical certificate or other written evidence is required.
+If you cannot go to the police station or gendarmerie brigade because of serious illness or disability, you can have a judicial police officer or officer travel to your home (or in a specialized institution such as an Ehpad) to establish or terminate a power of attorney.

 Please note